Faith & Service

 Sacred Heart Heritage

-Saint Rose Philippine Duschsne was among the Religious who brought the society to the United States.
+Saint Rose Philippine Duchesne was among the Religious who brought the society to the United States.
 She established the first school in St. Charles, Missouri.
 She was beatified in 1940 and canonized in 1988.
-Her feast is celebrated in November 18.
+Her feast is celebrated on November 18.